 If you'd prefer to find your own work experience placement your Work Experience Co-ordinator will offer you support, help you with paperwork and ensure that all the necessary health and safety checks are in place.

-Most students have a placement of one or two weeks, although you may get the chance to do an extended placement, which can be for 1 or 2 days a week for a term or more.
+Most students have a one week placement, although you may get the chance to do an extended placement, which can be for one or two days a week for a term or more.

 For more information talk to your school Work Experience Co-ordinator, your Connexions Personal Adviser or visit the Connexions Work Experience Tyne and Wear website.